 - Cherokee: 2 killed.

 - Militia: 0.

-- In 1751, residents of the town of Keowee, angered by cheating traders and fearing rumored attacks by colonial governments, asked other Cherokees to attack traders throughout their nation.
+- In 1751, residents of the town of Keowee in South Carolina, angered by cheating traders and fearing rumored attacks by colonial governments, asked other Cherokees to attack traders throughout their nation.
 However, from the Cherokee perspective, Keowee was a frontier town prone to more friction with the British.
 Only Stecoah responded, raiding the home of their local trader, Bernard Hughes.
-However, his native mistress warned him, and he and three others escaped south to Tuckaseegee.
+However, his Native mistress warned him, and he and three others escaped south to Tuckaseegee.
 A respected leader named The Raven sent his son with a demand that Stecoah return Hughes’ goods.
 He found the town deserted and soon received word the residents had fled when they realized they acted alone!
 The residents returned everything except about “400 lbs. weight of deerskins and £50 or £60 value of goods damaged in the looting…”